-Creative photography exercise #3: Find new light
+Creative photography exercise #2: Find new light

 You can apply this to any genre of photography.
 Think about the type of light you prefer to work in, and then change it around by trying something different.
 The idea is to take yourself out of your comfort zone and try something new.

-Creative photography exercise #4: Use the wrong lens
+Creative photography exercise #3: Use the wrong lens

 The idea here is to use the wrong lens for the job, or at least a lens you’re not accustomed to using.